mogenius/docs/mogenius/docs/tutorials/how-to-set-up-mariadb-and-phpmyadmin-in-the-cloud.md

 ![enter image description here](https://api.mogenius.com/file/id/a12d10f1-4b9b-4adb-95ec-db193e1db440)

-mogenius will automatically create and setup MariaDB for you and add a dockerfile in one of your Git repositories.
+mogenius will automatically create and setup MaruaDB for you and add a dockerfile in one of your Git repositories.
 Click on “Add Service” underneath the MariaDB logo on the next page.

 ![enter image description here](https://api.mogenius.com/file/id/7ae36d65-1b9f-45c8-bdd4-6f3ab2b7d8f7)